-- Coordinate code enforcement with rehabilitation and housing assistance programs. - Support the Redevelopment and Stabilization Target Areas through this policy - Ensure the staging of rehabilitation of apartment units to allow tenants to remain in the building/complex during and after the rehabilitation, working with empty units first. - Ensure for the arrangement of facilities to house persons who must be relocated temporarily during rehabilitation. - Identify and mitigate displacement resulting from intensive public investment in neighborhoods. - Provide reasonable protections for tenants faced with conversion to a condominium or cooperative. - Where feasible, give priority to rehabilitation of housing, as opposed to demolition, to avoid displacement. - If feasible, allow for demolition or conversion of only dwelling units that are not occupied or vacant occupied dwelling units (especially those units which are "lower- income dwelling units" (as defined in 24 CFR 42.305). - Target only those properties deemed essential to the need or success of the project.
+- Coordinate code enforcement with rehabilitation and housingssistance programs. - Support the Redevelopment and Stabilization Target Areas through this policy - Ensure the staging of rehabilitation of apartment upits it allow tenants to remain in the building/complex during and after the rehabilitation, working with empty units first. - Ensure for the arrangement of facilities to Kruse persons who must be relocated temporarily during rehabilitation. - Identify and mitigate displacement recalling from intensive public investment in neighborhoods. - Provide reasonable protections for traints faced with conversion to a condominium or cooperative. - Where feasible, give priority to rehabilitation of nousing, as opposed to demolition, to avoid displacement. - If feasible, allow for demolition or conversion of only dwelling units that are not occupied or vacant occupied dwelling units as secially those units which are "lower- income dwelling units" (as defined in 2 CFF 42.305). - Target only those proper as defined essential to the need or success of the project.

-Relocation Assistance to Displaced Persons
+Relocation Assistance o Displaced Persons

-The City will ensure relocation assistance for lower-income tenants who, in connection with an activity assisted under the above-mentioned Programs, move permanently or move personal property from real property as a direct result of the demolition of any dwelling unit or the conversion of lower-income dwelling unit in accordance with the requirements of 24 CFR 42.350.
+The City will ensure relocation assistance for lower-income tenants who, in connection with an activity assisted under the bove-mentioned Programs, move permanently or move personal property from real property as a direct result of the demolition of any dwelling unit or the conversion of lower-income dwelling unit in accordance with the requirements of 24 CFR 42.350.